View from the Vault

-View from the Vault, Volume One, sometimes known simply as View from the Vault, is the first release in a series of DVDs and companion soundtracks by the Grateful Dead known as "View from the Vault".
+View from the Vault is the first release in a series of DVDs and companion soundtracks by the Grateful Dead known as "View from the Vault".
 The audio is taken from the soundboard and the video from the video screens at the concerts.
 The first volume was recorded and filmed at Three Rivers Stadium in Pittsburgh on July 8, 1990 with bonus material recorded two days earlier at Cardinal Stadium, Louisville.
 The set was certified Gold by the RIAA on February 2, 2001.
 The soundtrack was released as a 3-CD set.